kay-dutch/ed-compass/README.md

 ## Questions

 **Will it fill my disk?** No. Recordings are FLAC and capped (about 2 GB by default, roughly 350 captures).
-When it's full the *weakest* detections are cleaned up first, never the best ones, and the written record of every observation is kept regardless.
+When it's full the weakest automatic detections are cleaned up first, and **anything you kept yourself with Export is never touched**.
+The written record of every observation survives regardless, even after its audio is gone.
 There's a usage bar and a **clean up** button in the control panel.

 **Do I need 7.1 surround?** No. Direction finding is an optional extra that needs it; detection works fine in stereo, which is what almost everyone should use.